 Most plastic surgeons and adult urologists usually require a team approach with a pediatric urologist to assist in the repair of an adult male with hypospadias, epispadias or any of the other associated conditions.
-However, this is not required by Dr. Jeffrey Palmer who is board-certified in Urology and subspecialty certified in Pediatric Urology.
-Dr. Palmer is highly-trained has a vast experience in surgically repairing these conditions.
+However, this is not required by Dr. Palmer who is Board Certified in Urology and Subspecialty Certified in Pediatric Urology.
+He is highly-trained has a vast experience in surgically repairing these conditions.

 Men undergo genital piercing of the penis and scrotum.
 There are a number of reasons why a man chooses to have genital piercing repair, including: 1) Tearing due to sexual intercourse and other physical trauma; 2) piercing holes widening over time; and, 3) changing of mind about a genital piercing.

 Surgical intervention can be performed to address the cosmetic issues resulting from penile piercing that tears, widens or is unwanted.
-Dr. Jeffrey Palmer is a highly-trained reconstructive urologist with a vast experience in genital reconstruction.
-Dr. Palmer surgically repairs the issues associated with penile piercing by paying attention to detail.
+Dr. Palmer is a highly-trained reconstructive urologist with a vast experience in genital reconstruction.
+He surgically repairs the issues associated with penile piercing by paying attention to detail.

 Several conditions, including BXO (balanitis xerotica obliterans), acquired conditions (trauma or after epispadias or exstrophy surgery) and congenital anomalies (aphallia or penile agenesis) may require reconstruction of the penis or scrotum.